Juli Inkster: Senior career

-Solheim Cup captaincy

 Inkster was the captain for the United States team in the 2015 Solheim Cup.
 The United States started the final day down 10–6, but mounted a historic comeback to capture the victory by a final score of 14.5–13.5.
 Inkster captained the United States team again in the 2017 Solheim Cup set at the Des Moines Golf and Country Club in West Des Moines, Iowa, which the team won 16.5-11.5.
 On January 31, 2018, it was announced that Inkster would captain the United States team for a third consecutive match in 2019 at Gleneagles.
 Europe won the match against United States 14.5–13.5.

-Senior career

 Inkster has won four tournaments in the Legends Tour and finished second in the 2018 U.S. Senior Women's Open.

-Broadcast career

 In 2014, Inkster began a career as a golf commentator for the Golf Channel, gaining experience as both interviewer and analyst.
 In 2015, she joined Fox Sports to serve as commentator for that network's coverage of USGA events.